desktop/desktop/README.md

       `c:\> choco install github-desktop`
  - macOS users can install using [Homebrew](https://brew.sh/) package manager:
       `$ brew cask install github`
- - Arch Linux users can install the latest version from the [AUR](https://aur.archlinux.org/packages/github-desktop/).

 You can install this alongside your existing GitHub Desktop for Mac or GitHub Desktop for Windows application.